Tyler-Hilbert/CUDA-SVM/README.md

-SVM implemented from scratch in CUDA
+SVM implemented from scratch in CUDA.
+Works with linearly separable datasets.